Psychiatric Social Worker Jobs in USA with Visa Sponsorship

 Does psychiatric social work qualify as a specialty occupation for H-1B visas?

 Yes, psychiatric social work typically qualifies as a specialty occupation because it requires specialized knowledge in mental health assessment, diagnosis, and treatment.
-You need at least a Master of Social Work degree with clinical training, which meets the specialized education requirement for H-1B eligibility.
+You need at least a Master of Social Work degree with clinical training, which meets the specialized education requirement for H-1B visa eligibility.

 What degree requirements do employers expect for visa sponsorship?